What to Wear in Thailand? With Free Printable Checklist

 Hybrid clothing is on point.
 Convertible dresses can be worn in twenty different ways.
 Saves space and looks unique in every photo you take!

 Pack travel detergent.
-We washed our clothes with shampoo during our travels and they stunk after a while.
+We washed our clothes with shampoo during our travels, and they stunk after a while.

 What to Pack for Thailand (Male/Men)

-Guys, you’ll want to still look suave while fighting the sweat.
-Here’s our tried, tested and refined Thailand travel essentials for men.
+Guys, you’ll want to look still suave while fighting the sweat.

 • Five vesties.